 Not all soba is created equal.
 The two main categories are:

-9: The “Superfood” Label: Is It Actually Healthy?
+9: The “Superfood” Label: Is Soba Pasta Actually Healthy?

 Soba has a Glycemic Index (GI) of roughly 46.
 This is significantly lower than white pasta (GI 55+).
 For athletes, this means sustained energy without the “sugar spike.”
 For those with insulin resistance, it is a much safer way to enjoy a noodle dish without disrupting metabolic health.

-12: Resistant Starch: How SobaPasta Supports Gut Health
+12: Soba Pasta and Resistant Starch Benefits: How SobaPasta Supports Gut Health

 Soba is a great source of “resistant starch,” a type of fiber that doesn’t break down in the small intestine.
 Instead, it travels to the colon, where it feeds healthy gut bacteria.
 This process produces short-chain fatty acids that improve immunity and reduce Inflammation throughout the body.

-13: The Gluten-Free Truth: Is All Soba Safe?
+13: The Gluten-Free Truth: Is All Soba Pasta Safe?

 If you have Celiac disease, read the label carefully.
 Unless it says “100% Buckwheat” or “Certified Gluten-Free,” it likely contains wheat flour to keep the price down.
 Always verify the source before assuming it is safe for a gluten-free diet.